grommet/grommet/src/js/components/List/README.md

 **list.hover.item.background**

-Background of a list item on hover.
-Overrides global.hover.background.
+The background of a list item on hover.
+Overrides
+      global.hover.background.
 Expects `string | object`.

 Defaults to